9thgradepublication/9thgradepublication.github.io/_texts/loreal.md

 editor: Devan N.

 ---
-For six years, she grew up -
+* For six years, she grew up -

-Grew up
+* Grew up

-tugged between parents
+* tugged between parents

-Grew up
+* Grew up

-surrounded by different men,
+* surrounded by different men,

-which one does she call D-A-D?
+* which one does she call D-A-D?

-Grew up, with no siblings
+* Grew up, with no siblings

-Always given a screen to gaze at
+* Always given a screen to gaze at

-no attention to a book. a page. a word.
+* no attention to a book. a page. a word.

-The age of six, unfamiliar
+* The age of six, unfamiliar

-with how to spell C-A-T
+* with how to spell C-A-T

-unfamiliar with how to spell M-O-T-H-E-R
+* unfamiliar with how to spell M-O-T-H-E-R

-only able to proudly spell her name
+* only able to proudly spell her name

-what is that word?
+* **what is that word?**

-Unable to read
+* Unable to read

-Unable to comprehend letters she’s seeing on the page and
+* Unable to comprehend letters she’s seeing on the page and

-make out words from them.
+* make out words from them.

-L-O-G-I-C-A-L-L-Y talented,
+* L-O-G-I-C-A-L-L-Y **talented**,

-M-O-R-A-L-L-Y gifted,
+* M-O-R-A-L-L-Y **gifted**,

-P-H-Y-S-I-C-A-L-L-Y skilled..
+* P-H-Y-S-I-C-A-L-L-Y **skilled**..

-yet
+* yet

-**LITERARILY LIMITED**
+* **LITERARILY LIMITED**

-So what would you label that?
+* So what would you label that?

-Illiterate?
+* Illiterate?
 Dyslexic?
 Or simply just -

-Behind?
+* Behind?

-And why is she labeled that?
+* And why is she labeled that?

-Must she
+* Must she

-be labeled by the effect of the actions,
+* be labeled by the effect of the actions,

-of the people who brought her into this already wretched world.
+* of the people who brought her into this already wretched world.

-This already wretched world:
+* This already wretched world:

-filled with kids, ready to laugh at her
+* filled with kids, ready to laugh at her

-filled with others, ready to compare
+* filled with others, ready to compare

-filled with one too many people ready to judge
+* filled with one too many people ready to judge

-Can you help me spell this?
+* Can you help me spell this?

-A confused look plastered on her face,
+* A confused look plastered on her face,

-a face I see all too often
+* a face I see all too often

-So, when you hear “_Loreal_,” you may think of your favorite French personal care company L’Oréal
+* So, when you hear “_Loreal_,” you may think of your favorite French personal care company L’Oréal

-Yet, I think of a smart girl, put back
+* Yet, I think of a smart girl, put back

-by her own parents’ hands.
+* by her own parents’ hands.